 Montalbera La Tradizione 2015 Ruché Di Castagnole Monferrato DOCG: La Tradizione means the traditional and describes the style of this Ruché.
 This wine ages in stainless steel; exhibits floral aromas and flavors of dried fruit, almonds, and honey.
 One of my favorites at this wine tasting, I understand entirely why Montalbera produces Ruché as their flagship wine.
 The wine transitions to a summer wine easily and pairs well with barbecues or served slightly chilled.

 Planeta Frappato 2015 – At first, the wine seemed tart, but the wine developed as it sat in the glass.
 The nose displayed red fruit, while the flavors featured pomegranate, cranberry, and other red fruit.
 The wine can be served either at room temperature or slightly chilled.
 This versatility and its light body make Frappato the perfect summer red wine.

-La Rioja Alta 2008 Viña Ardanza, which represents the 75th-anniversary wine, was exceptionally together and bright.
+La Rioja Alta 2008 Viña Ardanza, representing the 75th-anniversary wine, was exceptionally together and bright.

 Concannon 2014 Mother Vine: This Cabernet Sauvignon shows the exceptional quality of the mother vine through its balance and complexity.
 An approachable and very together wine delivers flavors of berries, plums, and cherry.

 Don Melchor Cabernet Sauvignon 2014 – This complex wine speaks for itself with earthy aromas of dark fruit, currants, black cherry, and tobacco.
 The flavors are cherry, blackberry, and mocha, with some pepper and spice on the finish.
 One finds the Cabernet bright, smoothly balanced, and well-integrated.
 Although earthy, the wine summons a rich and velvety texture.

 Vignalta 2013 Alpianae, a Passito made with orange Muscat.
 This dessert wine is one of my favorite Passitos as it delivers flavors of apricot and is not overly sweet.
 As Vignalta owner Lucio Gomiero says, “This is my baby.”

 Ascension Cellars Rapture is a red dessert wine made of Primitivo.
 This luscious, almost port-like wine blends of mostly Primitivo with a small amount of Cabernet Sauvignon.
 The wine exhibits a lightness that does not overwhelm with an almost sweet and savory quality, which comes from the dark fruits and hints of baking spices.

 Winemaker of the Year